zobocode/test_gpg/README.md

 3. Test the application

-To test the application, use a curl request, for example:
+To test the application, use a curl request GET, for example:

 ```
 $ curl -X GET -H "Authorization: Bearer $(gcloud auth print-identity-token)" http://0.0.0.0:8080